PdxCodeGuild/Full-Stack-Day-Class/practice/completer.md

 * `complete(prefix)` that returns an array of all valid completions that start with the given prefix

 Use JS's built-in [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) type to do matching.
+Yes, it's a little overkill, but I think it's useful to practice.

 ## Advanced